The #1 Resource for MLM Legal Assistance

 A. An Investment of Money

-The fact that an application fee must be paid lends itself to an argument that “an investment” is required to become a Distributor.
-Indeed, if the fee is excessive, it will be classified as “an investment.”
-However, if the application fee is low and only covers the company’s cost of producing sales and training literature and materials necessary for a person to become a distributor, a company may avoid having its application fee categorized as an investment.
-For this reason, and to avoid the purview of many business opportunity and anti-pyramiding statutes, to the extent companies require distributors to purchase starter kits, they should sell them to new distributors at the company’s cost.
+The fact that a new distributor must purchase a starter kit, pay an enrollment fee, or subscribe to a replicated website and/or back-office tool lends itself to an argument that “an investment” is required to become a distributor.
+Indeed, if the payment is excessive, it will be classified as “an investment.”
+However, if the payment is low and only covers the company’s cost of producing sales and training literature, tools, and materials necessary for a person to become a distributor, a company may avoid having the payment categorized as an investment.
+For this reason, and to avoid the purview of many business opportunity and anti-pyramiding statutes, to the extent companies require distributors to purchase starter kits or pay enrollment fees, they should sell them to new distributors at the company’s cost.

 A properly developed multilevel marketing program should not meet this third prong of the Howey test for two reasons.
-First, the essential managerial efforts which affect the failure or success of a direct sales business are the generation of sales and enrollments, and these functions should be performed exclusively by Distributors – not by Company employees.
-This is a critical issue.
+First, the essential managerial efforts which affect the failure or success of a direct sales business are the generation of sales and enrollments, and these functions should be performed exclusively by distributors – not by the MLM company’s employees.
+This is acritical issue.
 Companies, as well as many distributors, have frequently advised distributors simply to get people to attend company sponsored meetings.
 Once the recruits get to the meeting, company employees will do all of the work by presenting the sales plan, signing up the recruits, and making the sales.
 In such situations, the company is engaged in the essential managerial efforts which make the program operate, and the risk that a court will find the third prong of the Howey test satisfied is substantial.

-Secondly, a properly developed and presented program should avoid violating the third prong of the Howey test by emphasizing to new Distributors that their success is dependent on their own efforts and abilities.
+Secondly, a properly developed and presented program should avoid violating the third prong of the Howey test by emphasizing to new distributors that their success is dependent on their own efforts and abilities.
 Distributors should not be advised to rely on the managerial efforts of their upline or anyone else to build their businesses.
-It is for this reason important that companies take action to ensure their sales force does not promote the program with the all too common representation: “Just get in and I will put people in for you.”
+For this reason, it is important that companies take action to ensure their sales force does not promote the program with the all too common representation: “Just get in and I will put people in for you.”

 A particular word of caution is also urged upon companies in relation to the third prong of the Howey test.
 It is this element on which the courts have focused in determining whether a multilevel program constitutes an investment contract security.
 Although the test calls for a three-part analysis, some courts have glossed over the first two elements (or avoided addressing them altogether) when handling MLM cases.
 For this reason, companies should take extreme care to avoid any indication that distributors may rely on the efforts of the company, their distributors, or any other third party for their success.